Nakiti/cse15l-lab-reports/labReportThree.md

 plos/journal.pbio.0020019.txt:        out’ in turn and the expression of the remaining genes determined, to demonstrate that plos/journal.pbio.0020019.txt:        This hypothesis has several testable predictions.
 For example, ‘knocking out’ an ion
 ```
+- Here, the `--word-regexp` command returns lines and file names where the file contains an exact match with the input pattern.
+This is useful as it prevents words that contain "out" as a base word from being returned.
 Example 2:
 ```
 $ grep "child" plos/* --word-regexp